wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-python-html-parser-for-web-scraping-with-beautiful-soup.md

-When you run this code, you should see example.com's HTML, which should look something like this:
+When you run this code, you should see example.com's HTML.

 ## Parsing HTML with Beautiful Soup